-Source 1 A 19th-century engraving showing copper foundries in Swansea, Great Britain
+Source 5.43 A 19th-century engraving showing copper foundries in Swansea, Great Britain

+Factory and mine owners often cut corners with safety and conditions in the pursuit of higher profits.
+This included enforcing long working hours and using cheaper labour in the form of women and children.
 Long working days took their toll on families, and children were dragged into working life with little opportunity for education.

 The phrase 'dark satanic mills' was first used by the English poet William Blake in 1808.
 It was frequently used in the 19th century to refer to the miserable working conditions of labourers in Britain.
 Many writers of the time were appalled by the plight of poor people whose work seemed endless and unrewarding, and whose lives were cut short by poverty, disease and injury.
-One of these concerned individuals, Friedrich Engels, a German industrialist and philosopher, wrote extensively about this situation (see Source 2).
+One of these concerned individuals, Friedrich Engels, a German industrialist and philosopher, wrote extensively about this situation (see Source 5.44).